Prohelion/prohelion.github.io/_documentation/Electric_Vehicle_Driver_Controls/EV_Driver_Controls_User_Manual/Software_Programming.md

 ## Schematics & Source Code

 Schematics and PCB component position overlays in PDF format are available for download on the Prohelion website.
-A [zip file](https://github.com/Prohelion/EV-Driver-Controls) is also provided containing the default source code for the microcontroller, written in 'C' and available under a BSD open-source license.
+A zip file is also provided containing the default source code for the microcontroller, written in 'C' and available under a BSD open-source license.  ?? (todo)

 Please refer to these references if developing custom firmware for the driver controls.

 ## Toolchain

 The example default code provided is configured to work with the freely-available open-source MSP430 GCC toolchain, which provides a command-line driven compiler, binutils, download, and real-time debug capability through a JTAG header present on the driver controls PCB.
 The debug functionality requires purchase of a USB programmer from Texas Instruments.
-Please refer to the README file with the source code for download and installation instructions.
+Please refer to the [README]()? file with the source code for download and installation instructions.

 ## Code Download